7 steps to writing a great blog post

 One of the key elements of online content creation is Search Engine Optimisation (SEO).
 Many people hear this term and recoil.
 They don’t know what it means, it sounds too technical, or it’s too difficult to get their head around.

 In a nutshell, all it means is making sure your content includes some basic elements to help it appear higher up the rankings for the search terms you want to be found for.
 These search terms are called keywords.

 So, if you run a gardening business in Chichester, you might choose to focus on keywords such as “gardening services Chichester” or “landscape gardening West Sussex”.
 There are online tools you can use to find out which keywords are searched for the most within your industry, and what level of competition they have.
 So, rather than focussing on a keyword that is already very competitive, you may choose to focus on a more niche keyword instead.
 For instance, if there are only a few eco-friendly gardeners in the Chichester area, your aim might be to become the most well-known and well-respected business of this type in this area.
 And you could achieve this through the use of a targeted keyword content strategy.

 Once you’ve decided on your focus keywords, you need to make sure these are included throughout your copy and in your headings and subheadings wherever possible.

 You also need to add the SEO data – page title, page description and focus keyword – to each page and post on your site.
-If you have a WordPress website you can do this using the Yoast SEO plugin.
-In fact, if you’re not using this WordPress plugin, you should be – it’s become the gold standard!
+If you have a WordPress website you can do this using a number of different SEO plugins, such as Yoast, The SEO Framework or Rank Math.